DevKyleK/Loop/.github/ISSUE_TEMPLATE/app-request.md

 ---
-name: App request
+name: App Request
-about: Suggest an idea for this project
+about: Request to add you own app!
 title: ''
 labels: ''
 assignees: ''